Curriculum VitaeView CV

 - B.A., American Studies, Wesleyan University, Middletown, CT, 1990

-- Professor and Director of Research, College of Education and Human Development, University of Delaware, 2018–present
+- Director of Research, College of Education and Human Development, University of Delaware, 2018–present

 - Associate, then Professor of Education Policy, Graduate School of Education, University of Pennsylvania, 2007–2018